rwxrob/notes/Cycling/Race nutrition strategy.md

 - Carry own nutrition since predictable, supplement with feed zones if and when needed (just bananas)
-- Plan own nutrition for six hours every time, even if shorter just to get into the habit
+- Plan own nutrition for six hours every time, even if shorter just to get into the habit and cover unexpected (worth 300grams or so)
 - Only use 550 bottles to simulate race on-bike nutrition skills
 - First two bottles hourly carb requirement + electrolyte to start (first two hours)
 - Remaining hours 550 water per hour minimum